AnkitNigam1985/stratascratch.github.io/guides/how-to-connect-to-the-database-using-python-and-other-programs/how-to-install-psycopg2-to-connect-to-strata-scratch-using-python .md

 !conda install --yes --prefix {sys.prefix} psycopg2
 ```

-- If you receive an error, it's often because there's a space in your installation path.
+- If you receive an error, it's often because there's a space in your installation path and python can't find the correct place to install `psycopg2`.
 PCs typically have this problem so to solve this problem, just add double quotes around `"{sys.prefix}"` (refer to example below).

 ```
 import sys